Catherine Branson: Recognitions and honours

 In 2011, Branson received a Distinguished Alumni Award from the University of Adelaide in recognition of her contributions to Australian law and human rights.
-She was awarded an honorary Doctor of Laws from Flinders University in 2012 for her long career in the law, and in 2014 was conferred an honorary Doctor of Letters from Macquarie University for her support and advocacy of human rights.
+Her advocacy and legal career were further recognized with honorary degrees: a Doctor of Laws from Flinders University in 2012, followed by a Doctor of Letters from Macquarie University in 2014.
 In the 2018 Queen's Birthday Honours, she was appointed a Companion of the Order of Australia (AC) for eminent service to the judiciary, human rights, and civil liberties.
 In 2025, Branson was awarded the honorary degree of Doctor of the University from the University of South Australia in recognition of her distinguished service to the community.
+The University of Adelaide also awarded Branson the honorary degree of Doctor of the University.

 Personal life

-In her early twenties, Branson married her first husband, John Branson, a lawyer, and she lives in Adelaide.
-During her formative years, she was inspired by prominent role models, including Mary Gaudron, who served as Solicitor General of New South Wales and later became the first woman appointed to the High Court of Australia, and Roma Mitchell, the first woman in Australia to be appointed as a judge.
+She married John Branson in her early 20s.
+As of 2012, she resides in Adelaide.
+During her formative years, she was inspired by role models, including Mary Gaudron, who served as Solicitor General of New South Wales and later became the first woman appointed to the High Court of Australia, and Roma Mitchell, the first female judge in Australia.